Multi-Robot Cooperative Socially-Aware Navigation Using Multi-Agent Reinforcement Learning: Conclusion

 \section{Conclusion}

-We introduce SAMARL, a benchmark for cooperative social navigation with multi-robots using MARL and transformer methods.
+We introduce SAMARL, a benchmark for cooperative social navigation with multi-robots using MARL and transformer networks.
 It addresses multi-robot socially-aware navigation, incorporating HRI and RRI interactions to achieve cooperative social navigation in complex environments.
 Our results from simulations and real-world tests affirm its effectiveness, advancing multi-robot navigation.
-Future work includes exploring its use in real-world robot applications.

 \typeout{}